mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 We set our pipeline mode to NLP, next we use the third-party [psutils](https://psutil.readthedocs.io/en/stable/) library to set the `num_threads` property to match the number of cores in our system.

-The `feature_length` property needs to match the length of the model inputs which we queried from the model's config endpoint in the previous section..
+The `feature_length` property needs to match the length of the model inputs which we queried from the model's config endpoint in the previous section.

 Ground truth classification labels are read in from the `data/labels_phishing.txt` file included in Morpheus.